marlalain/programming_challenges/v4/README.md

 - 105	Monster Raising/Breeding Simulator
 - 110	Dragon Quest/Basic RPG Engine
 - 112	First-person Engine in OpenGL (Walking, Looking Around, jumping on obstacles)
-- 115	Wolfenstein Clone (FPS, Twi-dimensionalmap that appears to be 3D) (If you need a starting point, search for bisquit's video about DOOM-like Engines)
+- 115	Wolfenstein Clone (FPS, Twi-dimensional map that appears to be 3D) (If you need a starting point, search for bisquit's video about DOOM-like Engines)
 - 120	Danmaku (Bullet Hell) Engine
 - 121	Roguelike Engine/Dungeon Generator